 Admission: €8.00

-Openings: Monday: 10:00 am – 10:00 pm; Tuesday – Sunday: 10:00 am – 20:00 pm
+Openings: Monday: 10:00 am – 10:00 pm; Tuesday – Sunday: 10:00 am – 8:00 pm

-Find out more about Jewish Museum.
+Find out more about the Jewish Museum.

 6. Stasi Museum

 Opened on the former grounds of the Stasi headquarters (Ministerium für Staatssicherheit – Ministry for State Security), the museum houses the permanent exhibition “State Security in the SED Dictatorship.”
-On the three levels, you can see how state surveillance impacted people’s lives, what methods were used, and how the informers were recruited.
+On the three levels, you can see how state surveillance impacted people’s lives, the methods used, and how the informers were recruited.
 The exhibition’s centerpiece is the office of Erich Mielke – the last GDR Minister of State Security preserved in its former state.

 Address: Ruschestraße 103, Haus 1, 10365 Berlin